13 minute read time

 By integrating your accounting software with your email marketing tool, you can use this information to create geographical segments and send more targeted campaigns and promotions to your customer base.

-Campaign Monitor customer Converse targets their customer base by region.
+Converse targets their customer base by region.
 As you can see below, they’ve customized the language in the email for their Spanish-speaking audience.

-By integrating your accounting tool with your email marketing software, you’ll have the information you need to create these kind of engaging campaigns that generate results.
+By integrating your accounting tool with your email marketing software, you’ll have the information you need to create these kinds of engaging campaigns that generate results.

 If you have a sales team, then chances are they’re recording every closed deal in your CRM along with the date they closed it.

 When integrated with your email marketing tool, this information becomes incredibly valuable at renewal time.
-You can send customers an automated email series in the leadup to their renewal date reminding them of the impending renewal and encouraging them to take action.
+You can send customers an automated email series in the lead-up to their renewal date, reminding them of the impending renewal and encouraging them to take action.

-Campaign Monitor customer Birchbox does an excellent job of this.
+Birchbox does an excellent job of this.

-By integrating your business apps with your email marketing tool, you can start sending your leads & customers a variety of compelling campaigns that can help you close more deals and drive more revenue from your existing customer base.
-So go ahead and use the ideas and tools mentioned here to set up an integration today.
+By integrating your business apps with your email marketing tool, you can start sending your leads and customers a variety of compelling campaigns that can help you close more deals and drive more revenue from your existing customer base.